Credible takeaways

 What is the Extended Repayment Plan?

-The Extended Repayment Plan lets you stretch your loan term from the standard 10 years to as long as 25 years, lowering your monthly payment in the process.
-Compared to the Standard or Graduated Repayment Plan, this can make it easier to manage your budget.
-While the lower monthly payment provides relief, the tradeoff is a longer repayment period and higher overall interest costs.
+The Extended Repayment Plan lets you stretch your federal student loan term from the standard 10 years to as long as 25 years, lowering your monthly payment in the process.
+Compared to the Standard or Graduated Repayment Plans, this can make it easier to manage your budget.
+While the lower monthly payment provides relief, the trade-off is a longer repayment period and higher overall interest costs.

 There's also an Extended Graduated Repayment Plan, which combines the longer 25-year term with payments that start low and increase every two years, similar to the Graduated Repayment Plan.
 This option may work for borrowers who expect their income to grow over time.